Nightflight to Venus

-Nightflight to Venus is the third studio album by Euro-Caribbean group Boney M., and was released in July 1978.
+Nightflight to Venus is the third studio album by Euro-Caribbean group Boney M., and was released in June 1978.
 The album became a major success in continental Europe, Scandinavia, and Canada, topping most of the album charts during the second half of 1978 and also became their first UK number one album.
 In Canada, it received a nomination for a 1980 Juno Award in a category 'International Album of the Year'.

 Nightflight to Venus includes the worldwide hits "Rivers of Babylon" and "Brown Girl in the Ring", a double A-sided single that topped the UK singles chart and has sold over 2 million copies there.
-The follow-up was another Boney M. classic, "Rasputin", in most countries also a double A-side coupled with "Painter Man", a cover of a 1966 hit by the band The Creation.
+The follow-up was another Boney M. classic, "Rasputin", in most countries also a double A-side coupled with "Painter Man", a cover of a 1966 hit by the band the Creation.
 In the UK, "Rasputin" and "Painter Man" were released separately as A-sides by Atlantic Records, both reaching the Top 10.
 "Rivers of Babylon", which peaked at No. 30 on The Billboard Hot 100, became their biggest US hit.

 Album information

-In Europe and most other parts of the world, the album was followed in November 1978 by the Christmas single, "Mary's Boy Child/Oh My Lord" backed with "Dancing in the Streets", another chart topper – selling over 1.86 million copies in the UK alone.
-Upon its original 1978 release, these two tracks did not appear on Nightflight to Venus, but they were included on later CD releases of the album (except not on the 1994 CD release).
+In Europe and most other parts of the world, the album was followed in November 1978 by the Christmas single, "Mary's Boy Child / Oh My Lord" backed with "Dancing in the Streets", another chart topper – selling over 1.86 million copies in the UK alone.
+Upon its original 1978 release, these two tracks did not appear on Nightflight to Venus, but they were included on the 2007 CD release of the album.

-There were four different pressings of the original Hansa Records vinyl LP, all with slightly different versions of some tracks.
+For the first time, there were four different pressings of the original Hansa Records LPs, all with slightly different versions of some tracks.
 The most significant difference was the length of the title track, "Nightflight to Venus".
-On the very first German pressing, it was 7:09 minutes, making the segued medley with the also extended "Rasputin" 13:48 in total, the second pressing 5:55, the third 4:58 and the final 4:46 – this version being the one appearing on the UK and US editions.
+On the very first German pressing, it was 7:09 minutes, making the segued medley with the (also extended) "Rasputin" 13:48 in total, the second pressing 5:55, the third 4:58 and the final 4:46.

-The timings given here are those of the 1994 and 2007 CD re-issues.

-Also only on the first pressing ‘Rasputin' has a unique instrumental part within the last verse.
-So later pressings contain a slightly shorter version.
+On the first pressing, "Rasputin" has a unique instrumental part within the last verse; also, the instrumental parts between verses are slightly longer than the other ones, which can also be heard on the 1988 remix.
+After the first (6:28) and second (6:04) pressing of the LP, the song's album version was shortened to 5:51.

-A different mix for "He Was A Steppenwolf" and a slightly different version of "Voodoonight" was used on the first pressing only compared to the latter ones.
+A different mix for "He Was a Steppenwolf" and a slightly different version of "Voodoonight" was used on the first pressing compared to later ones.

+The CD version from 1994 is the same as the fourth pressing of the album.
+On the 2007 reissue, two bonus tracks were added to the album.

+On 10 November 2023, the group's YouTube channel released a video celebrating the 45th anniversary of the album.
+This was followed by a "visual album" series of music videos for every track from Nightlight to Venus; however, some songs are different versions (for example, "Rasputin" is the edited version from The Magic of Boney M. - 20 Golden Hits).